Areas Of The CEF Market To Focus On, And Possibly Areas To Avoid

 Non-Agency Mortgages

 The only area of the market not currently being supported that we like are non-agency MBS.
 These are mortgages primarily from prior to the Financial Crisis.
 These legacy mortgages are the old subprime issues that helped cause the 2008 recession.
-By now, these mortgages have been paid for over 15 years now on average reducing their principal balance materially.
-In addition, home prices have risen substantially since then creating a large amount of equity.
+By now, these mortgages have been paid for over 15 years now on average, reducing their principal balance materially.
+In addition, home prices have risen substantially since then, creating a large amount of equity.
 In fact, loan-to-values were below 60% going into this crisis.
 In 2012, that same ratio was over 100%.

-While we are likely to see significantly higher unemployment that will imperil some into making their mortgage payments, the current valuations on non-agency MBS implies a substantial amount of defaults.
+While we are likely to see significantly higher unemployment that will imperil some into making their mortgage payments, the current valuations on non-agency MBS imply a substantial amount of defaults.

 Why Are Margin Calls Happening?